 Natural areas and some provincial parks and provincial recreation areas may also allow grazing and haying for conservation, vegetation management and range management purposes.
 Cultivation of existing native grassland is not permitted within ANY park classification.
 Typically, most sites with agricultural activities are in the southern Alberta "prairies".

 We ask the public to be respectful of grazing/haying activities on these lands.

 - You must first obtain access permission from the rancher who has the grazing lease for lands within heritage rangelands, heritage rangeland natural areas and certain natural areas.

 - Take care in any park where there are cattle.
 Leave all gates as found.
 Do not harass or disturb the animals.
 Slow down and drive with extra caution when livestock are near or crossing roads.

 Agricultural dispositions such as grazing leases, annual grazing permits and annual haying permits are administered differently depending on the class of park.

 Agricultural Dispositions for Heritage Rangelands (including Heritage Rangeland Natural Areas) & Natural Areas

-Agricultural Dispositions for Provincial Parks & Provincial Recreaton Areas
+Agricultural Dispositions for Provincial Parks & Provincial Recreation Areas

-- Approved and administered by Alberta Tourism, Parks and Recreation under the Provincial Parks Act
+- Approved and administered by Parks Division of Alberta Environment & Parks under the Provincial Parks Act

 - Application Process